rust-embedded/embedonomicon/src/main.md

 ## Making it type safe

-The `main` interface works but it's easy to get it wrong: for example, the user could write `main` as a non-divergent function, and they would get no compile time error and undefined behavior (the compiler will misoptimize the program).
+The `main` interface works, but it's easy to get it wrong: For example, the user could write `main` as a non-divergent function, and they would get no compile time error and undefined behavior (the compiler will misoptimize the program).

 We can add type safety by exposing a macro to the user instead of the symbol interface.
-In the `rt` crate we can write this macro:
+In the `rt` crate, we can write this macro:

 ``` rust
 #[macro_export]